This radical new browser will transform your relationship with tabs

 To that end, SigmaOS also has a smart way of handling links you click on in other apps, such as Apple Mail or Slack.
 While most browsers just load those tabs in an existing window, SigmaOS adds them to a separate Workspace called “Shared with me.”
 That way, random articles from your friends or colleagues don’t clutter up your existing Workspaces.

 SigmaOS is obsessed with keyboard shortcuts as well, to the point that it makes some common functions cumbersome to accomplish otherwise.
-The new tab page lives in the top-right corner of the screen, away from the tab row where you’d expect it, and closing a tab with your cursor requires right-clicking and selecting “Mark as Done.”
+The new tab page lives in the top right corner of the screen, away from the tab row where you’d expect it, and closing a tab with your mouse requires clicking a button outside the tab row or right-clicking and selecting “Mark as Done.”

 Naturally, you’ll force yourself to use the keyboard instead: Hitting backslash opens a new page prompt, where you can type an address, search the web, or switch to a tab that’s already open.
-“D” closes a tab (or marks it as “Done,” in SigmaOS parlance), “H” snoozes a page for later, “M” moves it to another Workspace, and “S” shares it via Messages, Mail, or Twitter.
+“D” closes a tab (or marks it as “Done,” in SigmaOS parlance); “H” snoozes a page for later; “M” moves it to another Workspace; and “S” shares it via Messages, Mail, or Twitter, or with other SigmaOS users.
 If you ever forget a command, hitting Cmd-K brings up a search box for executing tasks and viewing their corresponding shortcuts.

 A work in progress